xypha/AHK-v2-scripts/README.md

   ![Show/Hide OS files](https://github.com/xypha/AHK-v2-scripts/assets/12472214/5d409108-ab10-4877-8be5-4c158da140b8)

-  The script checks the current state of the setting on start using Windows Registry, and shows a handy check mark in the tray menu when the option to display protected OS files is enabled.
+  The script checks the current state of the setting on start using Windows Registry and shows a handy check mark in the tray menu when the option to display protected OS files is enabled.

 -----------------
 #### **Customise Tray Icon**